GrinonBarrett/Taksidos/Extras/Magic Shields.md

 **Umarion**, $1,480 , 8 lb. (*unique*)
 +2
 A pale blue colored kite shield. *If name is known, the bonus for blocking is increased by 1.
 This is increased by an additional 1 against magical attacks*.

+**Vrelard's Guard**, $1,100 , 3 lb.
++2
+A moderately  sized shield that served its original owner well. *If user is capable of casting spells in any manner, they may cast the Abatis spell*.